quotidian-ennui/aws-kms-csr/README.md

 csr.countryName=GB
 ```

-* ./gradlew buildCSR
+* `./gradlew buildCSR`
-* You will see a file that looks that looks like a CSR (unless you have overridden it, it will be in `./build/my-csr.csr`)
+* You will see a file that looks like a CSR (unless you have overridden it, it will be in `./build/my-csr.csr`)
 * You can check whether other things recognise it as a CSR by searching for something that allows you to view CSRs (e.g. use the search term "view csr", and you'll find a bunch of online locations where you can cut and paste that file to verify it).